Matabeleland: Second Matebele War

 In March 1896, the Ndebele revolted against the authority of the British South Africa Company in what is now celebrated in Zimbabwe as the First Chimurenga, i.e., First War of Independence.
 Mlimo, the Ndebele spiritual/religious leader, is credited with fomenting much of the anger that led to this confrontation.
 He convinced the Ndebele that the white settlers (almost 4,000 strong by then) were responsible for the drought, locust plagues and the cattle disease rinderpest ravaging the country at the time.

 Mlimo's call to battle was well-timed.
-Only a few months earlier, the British South Africa Company's Administrator General for Matabeleland, Leander Starr Jameson, had sent most of his troops and armaments to fight the Transvaal Republic in the ill-fated Jameson Raid.
-This left the country's security in disarray.
+Only a few months earlier, the BSAC's Administrator General for Matabeleland, Jameson, had sent most of his troops and armaments to attack the Transvaal Republic in the ill-fated Jameson Raid.
+This left the colony's security in disarray.
 In June 1896, the Shona too joined the war, but they stayed mostly on the defensive.
-The British would immediately send troops to suppress the Ndebele and the Shona, only it would take months and cost many hundreds of lives before the territory would be once again be at peace.
+The BRSAC immediately sent troops to suppress the uprising, but it took several months and cost hundreds of lives before the territory would be once again be at peace.
 Shortly after learning of the assassination of Mlimo at the hands of the American scout Frederick Russell Burnham, Cecil Rhodes walked unarmed into the Ndebele stronghold in Matobo Hills and persuaded the impi to lay down their arms, thus bringing the war to a close in October 1896.
 Matabeleland and Mashonaland would continue on only as provinces of the larger state of Rhodesia.